top of page

 GABOR SCHEIRING, PHD

 Gábor Scheiring is an Assistant Professor of Comparative Politics at Georgetown University Qatar.
-His research addresses the lived experience and political economy of contemporary capitalist transformations.
-Specifically, he analyses how economic shocks fuel inequalities in health and well-being and how these inequalities affect the power dynamics and changing social coalitions underlying political-economic regimes.
-His book, The Retreat of Liberal Democracy (Palgrave, 2020), winner of the BASEES 2021 Book Award, shows how working-class dislocation and business elite co-optation enable illiberalism in Hungary.
-His articles on economic shocks and well-being show how privatization and deindustrialization amplify mental and physical suffering, undermining support for liberal democracy.
-His work has appeared in leading journals such as The Lancet Global Health, Socio-Economic Review, Theory and Society, Cambridge Journal of Economics, and the Annual Review of Sociology.
-As a member of the Hungarian Parliament (2010-2014), he advocated for a socially just transition to sustainability.
+He previously served as a Visiting Fellow at Harvard University's Center for European Studies and as a postdoctoral researcher at the University of Cambridge and Bocconi University.
+His research explores the political economy and lived experiences of contemporary economic transformations through quantitative, qualitative, and comparative methods.
+He focuses on how economic shocks create precarity, leading to mental and physical suffering, and how these processes impact democratic stability.
+His book, The Retreat of Liberal Democracy (Palgrave, 2020), which won the BASEES 2021 Book Award, examines how working-class dislocation and elite co-optation foster illiberalism in Hungary.
+His work has been published in leading journals such as the British Journal of Political Science, Socio-Economic Review, Theory and Society, Lancet Global Health, the Annual Review of Sociology, and the Cambridge Journal of Economics.
+As a member of the Hungarian Parliament (2010–2014), he advocated for a socially just transition to sustainability.

 Recent academic publications